stevearc/oil.nvim/README.md

   -- Set to false to disable all of the above keymaps use_default_keymaps = true, view_options = {
+    -- Show header line with the name of the current directory show_header_line = false,
     -- Show files and directories that start with "." show_hidden = false,
     -- This function defines what is considered a "hidden" file